TejasQ/tejaskumar.com/blog/1662231166334__health-fitness-devrel-hemophilia.md

 ### Born in 🇮🇳 India, Raised in 🇶🇦 Qatar

-$22,770 a month?
+$22,770 a week?
 In India?
 Lol, you must be joking.
 Not only is the median income of India like $2,500 US, but I was also born into not a rich family.
 What's the alternative?
 You either die, or you hope for "the cheap stuff".
 My grandpa also had my disease (it's genetic).
 He lived his whole life in India.
 He took the cheap stuff, which _gave him AIDS_, which he ended up dying from (wtf, right?!).

 Yeah, so India's a no-go.
 At about age 4, my dad miraculously got a job that moved us to [Qatar](https://en.wikipedia.org/wiki/Qatar).
 After a near-death experience (maybe a blog post for another time), we learned that the treatment at the time in Qatar—only in case of emergencies—was free for like everyone, even expats.